cgalarza/Jones_Kiosk/README.md

 Basic Overview and Features
 ---------------------------

 This kiosk was specifically created for the needs of the Jones Media Center.
+The goal of the kiosk is to give patrons an interactive way to browse and select movies available at the Jones Media Center.

-Once opening, the kiosk displays a set of promotional movies that are pre-selected (these will usually be new aquisitions, but can also change based on holidays and events).
-Once movies are selected, they are listed in a text file.
-The kiosk reads the file (~/Desktop/Promotional_Movies.txt) and displays the movies.
-The kiosk allows users to search the catalog specifically for items located at the Jones Media Center.
+Once opening, the kiosk displays a set of pre-selected promotional movies (these will usually be new aquisitions, but can be changed based on holidays and events).
 Results are displayed with the item's basic information along with an image (if available).
 At the top of the kiosk, there are genre buttons which reveal canned search results for a variety of genres.
 If the user wishes to see more information on the item at any time, simply clicking on the item's image will reveal the entire catalog entry.
 After looking through the catalog information the user can return to the previous panel by clicking the green arrow.
 The user can return to the "home screen" or promotional panel at any time by clicking on the JMC logo.

 Installation Instructions
 -------------------------

 This kiosk was optimized for a 21.5-inch touchscreen (1980px x 1080px).
-The application is entirely in Java fullscreen mode therefore once the application starts it takes over the entire screen.
-On macs users are able to quit out of the application by using command + q.
-The application might take a minute to load depending on the size of the promotional images.
+The application is entirely in Java full-screen mode therefore once the application starts it takes over the entire screen.
+On Macs, users are able to quit out of the application by using command + Q. The application might take a minute to load depending on the size of the promotional images.

-The application should run from the terminal using the following command (Currently, the jar does not run properly if it is double-clicked).
+The application should run from the terminal using the following command (Currently, the JAR does not run properly if it is double-clicked).

 ```
 java -Xmx2g -jar JonesKiosk.jar